-In the Private Security Industry various sectors have already been licenced such as: Manned guards, Door supervisors, Close protection operatives, Public space surveillance (CCTV) operators and Security guards by the Security Industry Authority.
+Within the Private Security Industry various sectors have already been licenced such as: Manned guards, Door supervisors, Close protection operatives, Public space surveillance (CCTV) operators and Security guards by the Security Industry Authority.
 The S.I.A is the organisation responsible for this regulation and reports to the Home Secretary.

 Although Private Investigator licences and the requirement for a business licence are still subject to Ministerial approval, the momentum is there and a whole new world of regulation, inspection and bureaucracy is coming.

-Please note that that the Draft British Standard for the Provision of Investigative Services recommends that the competence necessary to complete an investigation has been demonstrated by the supplier of the services: Conducting investigations, conducting interviews, searching for information and preserving evidence, surveillance techniques, understanding and working to relevant laws and standards and the ability to report findings…the syllabus of the Level three Awards….The SIA have only ever recognised or endorsed, as a, “Test of Competency”, the following Awards: SFJ Awards Level 3 Award for Professional Investigators or the BTEC Professional Investigators, cost around: £300.00 – £600.00.
+Please note that the Draft British Standard for the Provision of Investigative Services recommends that the competence necessary to complete an investigation is demonstrated by the supplier of the services: Conducting investigations, conducting interviews, searching for information and preserving evidence, surveillance techniques, understanding and working to relevant laws and standards and the ability to report findings…the syllabus of the Level three Awards….The SIA have only ever recognised or endorsed, as a, “Test of Competency”, the following Awards: SFJ Awards Level 3 Award for Professional Investigators or the BTEC Professional Investigators, cost around: £300.00 – £600.00.

-In order to apply for a licence you must have the right to work in the UK but you do not have to be a British Citizen.
+In order to apply for a future licence you must have the right to work in the UK but you do not have to be a British Citizen.

 With your licence you can begin your journey as an investigator, but, only experience, continual training and luck will ensure you make a successful profitable, career in the sector.